RockRottenSalad/pratt_parser/README.md

 This project implements a simple pratt parser which produces an AST that can be evaluated.

-The plan is to turn this into a simple interpreted (maybe functional) language.
+The plan is to turn this into a simple interpreted language.
+The language is still unnamed.

 ## Using the program

-In not-so-good repl mode.
+In not-so-good REPL mode.
 There is no support for arrow keys and it expects the entire program to be written on one line(i.e. line breaks after '{' are not allowed).
-Exit with Ctrl-C. You do not have to type 'print' whilst in REPL mode, simply running the expression will implicity print it.
+Exit with Ctrl-C. You do not have to type 'print' whilst in REPL mode, simply running the expression will implicitly print it.
 ```
 cargo run -- cli
 ```